Empirical entropy, minimax regret and minimax risk: Introduction

-In the standard nonparametric regression setting, it is assumed that the model is {\it well-specified}, i.e., we have $Y_i=f(X_i)+\xi_i$ where the random errors $\xi_i$ satisfy $\En (\xi_i|X_i)=0$ and $f$ belongs to a given functional class $\F$.
+In the standard nonparametric regression setting, it is assumed that the model is \textit{well-specified}, that is, we have $Y_i=f(X_i)+\xi_i$ where the random errors $\xi_i$ satisfy $\En(\xi_i\mid X_i)=0$ and $f$ belongs to a given functional class $\F$.
 Then $f=\eta$ and the infimum on the right-hand side of (\ref{0}) is zero.
-The value of reference characterizing the best estimation in this problem is the {\it minimax risk}
+The value of reference characterizing the best estimation in this problem is the \textit{minimax risk}